 The tear or rupture of the hip abductor is most commonly seen as chronic attritional tears associated with peritrochanteric pain.
 However, in runners and athletes involved in high‐impact sports such as soccer or basketball an acute tear can occur.
 It can occur due to sudden bursts of activity or poor flexibility of the abductor muscle.
 Any traumatic or overuse injury or degenerative changes may also lead to a partial or complete tear of the gluteus muscle.

 When a hip abductor tear is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip abductor specialist who provides detailed examination and care for patients with hip abductor tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip abductor specialist who provides detailed examination and care for patients with hip abductor tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.